Mission Space Lab

 We asked some participants of Mission Space Lab how they feel about the challenge, and why it’s important to them.

-“Astro Pi helped me to be creative and think about ways to use the devices and resources on board of the ISS.
+“Astro Pi helped me to be creative and think about ways to use the devices and resources on board the ISS.
 It was really fun and I learned a lot about the ISS itself.
 The Astro Pi challenge motivated me to continue coding lessons in school and someday make computer sciences a part of my life.”

 Alexandra, Team ISS Girls, age 16

 “We had a great time working on Astro Pi.
 It strengthened our bonds of friendship as collaboration and teamwork is required to achieve this unique goal.
-We recommend Astro Pi to everybody who is interested in space to take part of this challenge.
+We recommend Astro Pi to everybody who is interested in space to take part in this challenge.
 All difficulties you will encounter, will finally turn into benefits as you are going to learn how to overcome them.
-Don’t be afraid to be part of such an adventure - take your chance to become a space scientist”
+Don’t be afraid to be part of such an adventure — take your chance to become a space scientist!”

 Team LAZOS22